smyler3/inventory-manager/README.md

 TODO:

-- homogenise database names and JS names for form fields
 - Convert editcategory to use the new object prop field replacement method with new names

 - Make Delete product form